 - 2. Each party will have the right to question and cross-examine all opposing witnesses.
 The panel will review each of the issues raised in the appeal and make recommendations in writing to the Associate Provost.
 Recommendations contrary to the student's position must be supported by the votes of at least three of the four panel members.
 The Associate Provost will issue a decision on each issue within the appeal and give written notice to the student, the course instructor, the dean/associate dean, the Vice President for Student Affairs and the panel. - 3.
-If the student is found responsible and wishes to appeal the panel's decision, she/he may do so in writing to the Provost or her/his designee within 10 business days of receipt of the findings.
+If the student is found responsible and wishes to appeal the panel's decision, she/he may do so in

+Policy 02.01.67 Page 13 of 16 writing to the Provost or her/his designee within 10 business days of receipt of the findings.
 The decision of the Provost is final.